 To minimize variables, make dose adjustments when your routine is as normal as possible.
-Keep to your usual levels of activity and exercise, and eat foods that have a known impact on your glucose, especially ones that don’t spike it.
+Keep to your normal levels of activity and exercise, and eat foods that have a known impact on your glucose, especially ones that don’t spike it.